 "The luxury market remains strong as Victoria offers a rare combination of clean, sea-swept air and outdoor beauty, year-round walking and golfing, an interesting culture and a calm gentility," — Marc Owen-Flood, Newport Realty

 ‘Hottest’ Primary Housing Markets

 As was the case in 2015 and 2016, Victoria in British Columbia ranks one of the hottest luxury markets in the world in 2017.
-Powered by an influx of buyers from the United States and China, Victoria is experiencing the same rapid growth in housing prices and sales volumes that have strengthened Toronto and Vancouver in recent years.
+Powered by strong domestic demand and an increase in buyers from the United States and China, Victoria is experiencing the same rapid growth in housing prices and sales volumes that have strengthened Toronto and Vancouver in recent years.

-Like Vancouver, the Victoria market has reached a point where additional government cooling measures appear imminent this year—taxing foreign buyers, limiting speculative buyers, and adding transparency rules could lead to a cooling in 2018.
+Like Vancouver, the Victoria market has reached a point where additional government cooling measures—taxing foreign buyers, limiting speculative buyers, and adding transparency rules could lead to a cooling in 2018.
 However, if Toronto and Vancouver can be a measure, it is likely Victoria will continue to perform well despite these regulations.
 In 2017, the average time to sell a luxury property was only 32 days, down from 41 days in 2016—this is among the fastest selling turnover for markets surveyed.

 ‘Hottest’ Second-Home Markets

 Sitting atop this year's list is Santa Fe, New Mexico, with luxury sales volumes not seen since pre-global financial crisis levels.
 The "City Different's" luxury property market lagged after the 2008 recession and is finally catching up notes David Barker of Barker Real Estate: “Santa Fe’s luxury market has been one of the slower markets to improve but we are finally seeing some solid gains."